-Mastodon can be installed on a VPS with just two requirements: a Linux server and internet access.
-Popular Linux distributions like Debian or Ubuntu offer plenty of features and packages for you to choose from, making these two choices ideal for beginners or experienced Linux users alike.
+Mastodon can be installed on a Linux VPS with just two requirements: a Linux server and internet access.
+Popular Linux servers like Debian VPS or Ubuntu VPS offer plenty of features and packages for you to choose from, making these two choices ideal for beginners or experienced Linux users alike.

 How to Host Your Own Mastodon Server on a VPS

 - A VPS running Ubuntu 20.04 or Debian 11 that you have root access to

 - A domain name (or a subdomain) for the Mastodon server, e.g. example.com